arup-group/ansible-role-speckleserver/README.md

 Role Variables
 --------------

-`speckleserver_admin`: Install the SpeckleServer Admin interface from github.com/speckleworks/SpeckleAdmin.
+`speckleserver_admin`: Install the SpeckleServer Admin interface from [SpeckleWorks SpeckleAdmin git](http://github.com/speckleworks/SpeckleAdmin).
 Boolean value, default is false.

 `speckleserver_version`: Version of SpeckleServer to download and install.
 Can be a numbered version in major.minor.micro format or "latest" (default: `latest`)